+Pesticides and Herbicides, which come from a variety of sources such as agriculture, urban storm water runoff and residential uses.
 Organic Chemical Contaminants (including synthetic and volatile organic chemicals), which are by-products of industrial processes and petroleum production, and may come from gas stations, urban storm water runoff and septic systems.

 Radioactive Contaminants, which occur naturally or result from oil and gas production and mining activities.
 Surface water from the Kentucky River (as it runs south of Lexington and through Owen County) and Jacobson Reservoir (located in Fayette County) provide the primary source of drinking water produced by our three water treatment plants.
 The Kentucky River Station, Richmond Road Station, and Kentucky River Station II at Hardin’s Landing are capable of reliably producing up to 85 million gallons of water per day (MGD).
 Our treatment processes are designed to protect human health by reducing contaminant concentrations to levels well below what might cause health concerns.
 Is Lexington's water safe to drink?

 Contaminants Found in Lexington's Water Supply

 (Detected above health guidelines*)